Please note, applications for the 2021 selection of 50 Next are now closed.

 No. 50 Next is a list, but not a ranking.
 Each of the 50 winners will be celebrated, with no hierarchy or competition.

 When is the 50 Next list published?

-The inaugural 50 Next list is due to be published on Monday 22 February 2021.
-We are planning a live 50 Next event in Bilbao later in 2021 to explore the future of gastronomy.
+The inaugural 50 Next list is due to be published on Tuesday 20 April 2021.
+We are planning a live 50 Next event in Bilbao at a later date to explore the future of gastronomy.
 However, the event is subject to review, depending on international travel restrictions as a result of the Covid-19 pandemic.

 Is there a prize for those who are selected for the list?

 No. 50 Next does not reward prizes to those on the list, but the winners will be celebrated on our website and social media channels, as well as at the inaugural event.
 As part of the 50 Next and 50 Best families, those who are selected for the list will have the opportunity to make valuable connections with others from across the industry.